-We are Brazil's third largest cargo airline with a 27.8% market share in 2022 as measured by ATKs, and our cargo revenues increased 46.7% in 2022, as compared to 2021, representing 3.4% of our gross revenue in 2022.
-Through GOLLOG, we generate cargo revenue through the use of cargo space on regularly scheduled passenger aircraft.
-Our cargo business has grown at higher rates than our passenger travel business, in large part because we count with an excellent and diversified base of clients in the B2B segment and e-commerce markets, and are well-positioned to support this market's expected growth as we forge and strengthen our client relationships.
+We are Brazil's second largest cargo airline with a 26% market share in 2023 as measured by ATKs, and our cargo revenues increased 82% in 2023, as compared to 2022, representing 5.1% of our gross revenue in 2023.
+Through GOLLOG, we generate cargo revenue using the belly space on regularly scheduled passenger aircraft.
+Our cargo business has grown at higher rates than our passenger travel business, in large part because we count with an excellent and diversified base of clients in the B2B segment and e-commerce markets and are well-positioned to support this market's expected growth as we forge and strengthen our client relationships.
 We are committed to delivering quality logistics solutions and believe our cargo business will be an increasingly important contributor to our financial performance.

-Additionally, in the second half of 2022, we began cargo operations under a ten-year commercial agreement with Mercado Livre, which operates marketplaces for ecommerce and online auctions.
-These cargo operations, which are part of our investment to serve the needs of the growing Brazilian e-commerce market, will rely on a dedicated freighter fleet of six Boeing 737-800 BCF, two of which we received and began operating in 2022 and the other four we will receive and expect to begin operating in 2023, with the option to add additional six cargo aircraft by 2025.
+Additionally, in the second half of 2022, we began cargo operations under a ten-year commercial agreement with Mercado Livre, which operates marketplaces for e-commerce and online auctions.
+These cargo operations, which are part of our investment to serve the needs of the growing Brazilian e-commerce market, will rely on a dedicated freighter fleet of six Boeing 737-800 BCF, two of which we received and began operating in 2022, and the other four we received and began operating in 2023.
+In addition, we have the option to add additional six cargo aircraft by 2025.